artus9033/Skia-Arithmetic-Calculator/README.md

 - `just clang-tidy` - Run clang-tidy
 - `just clang-format` - Run clang-format
 - `just cspell` - Run CSpell
+- `dev-docker-up` - Run the development container
+- `dev-docker-down` - Stop the development container

 The general syntax is `just build-type="{Debug,Release}" command1 [? ...commands]`

 **For an initial setup**, run: `just configure build-all`.

 **The basic build-and-run command** you will likely be interested in is: `just build-type=Release build-gui run-gui`.

+## Development container

+For simplicity, the repository includes a Docker development container image file in [`docker-dev/Dockerfile`](/docker-dev/Dockerfile) and a [`docker-compose.yml`](/docker-compose.yml) compose config that can be used to bootstrap the container with the current directory (root of this repository mounted) without the `build` directory.
+This effectively means that for that container, the `build` directory will be separately stored inside the container disk, allowing for the host to also have its own build tree.

+Justfile provides scripts `dev-docker-up` (start container) and `dev-docker-down` (stop container) for a quick usage of this container.

 ## Building